 Maybe you’ve neglected a key part of the customer feedback process: root cause analysis and action planning.

-In a recent piece of research we identified that Finding and Applying Quality System Methods was one of the 9 Secrets of Successful Customer Feedback and Action Programs.
+In a recent piece of research we identified that Finding and Applying Quality System Methods was one of the 6 Key Drivers of Successful Customer Feedback Programs.
 A common, useful and easy to learn approach to understanding how to drive change in your score is the 5 Whys Process.

 What is the 5 Whys Root Cause Analysis Process

 For a general review of using quality process in the customer feedback process see this post: Customer Feedback Management Meets Quality Systems

 5 Whys is one of the most commonly used quality system tools.
 It is a simple and methodical way to identify the root cause of an issue.
 The real value of the process is that it drives you to find and solve the underlying cause of the issue not just the obvious symptom.

 By solving the underlying cause you ensure that the problem does not happen again.
 This prevents you having to solve the symptom (the problem you currently see) in the future; thus saving you time, money and effort every day.

 How to Run a 5 Whys Analysis

 There are four key steps in the process.